Rapfff/jajapy/docs/source/GoHMM.rst

-Gaussian Observations Hidden Markov Model (GOHMM)
+Gaussian observations Hidden Markov Model (GoHMM)
 =================================================
-A GOHMM is similar to a HMM, but this time the observations are real values generated according to gaussian distribution.
+A GoHMM is similar to a HMM, but this time the observations are real values generated according to gaussian distribution.
 Instead of having a discrete probability ditribution over all the possible observations, each state has here the two parameters *mu* and *sigma* of a gaussian distribution.